 St Maurice station is around a 2.5 km (30 minute) walk from the spa.
 A bus (192) is often coordinating with train arrivals.
 The bus stop Lavey-les-Bains Et Thermal is directly in front of the day spa entrance.

 Hot water spring resorts and thermal pools are hugely popular in Switzerland with several in the Valais Valley area.
-Lavey-les-Bains is the closest of these resorts to Lake Geneva but the easy access also comes without the Alpine views offered by resorts such as Leukerbad.
+Lavey-les-Bains is the closest of these resorts to Lake Geneva and offers easy access without having to go up high in the mountains, as is the case with for example beautiful Leukerbad.